Type of entity

 Authorized form of name

-John Howard Society of British Columbia
+John Howard Society of the Lower Mainland of British Columbia

 Parallel form(s) of name

 Standardized form(s) of name according to other rules

 Dates of existence

 The John Howard Society of the Lower Mainland of British Columbia (JHSLM) takes its name and its spirit from the 18th century English prison reformer who observed unjust social conditions in prisons, both as a prisoner of war during the Seven Years War, and as High Sheriff of Bedfordshire, a post which included the task of inspecting local prisons.
 The suffering that John Howard endured and witnessed led him to become a lifelong advocate for criminal and social justice reform.
 Throughout his life he demonstrated a firm belief that every citizen must ultimately accept his or her individual responsibility for the criminal justice system.

 The society began as the John Howard Society of British Columbia, established in Vancouver in 1931.
 It was the first John Howard Society in Canada.
 The objects of the Society as outlined in its Constitution (1932) were to seek to remove conditions which lead persons into crime; to befriend the first offender; to work for the wise and just treatment of those confirmed to penal institutions; to guide and help the mothers, wives and children of men in prison; to help discharged and paroled men and women to re-establish themselves; and to work for wise and just legislation with reference to court procedures and penal administration.